top of page

 Cost: $3550.
 Need-based financial aid is available

-Program dates: TBD for 2025, likely in June-July
+Program dates: Likely in June-July

 Eligibility: Rising high school juniors and seniors

-The program is divided into two distinct sections: the first week features intensive STEM classes led by leading MIT professors, followed by five weeks of hands-on research.
-During the program, students work under the guidance of experienced scientists and researchers on individual projects.
-Students can experience the entire research cycle, from familiarizing themselves with current scientific literature to designing a research plan, conducting the research, and ultimately presenting findings through written reports and presentations.
+RSI is a selective summer program accepting roughly 100 students annually.
+This six-week program offers coursework and research.
+The first week features STEM classes led by MIT professors, which is followed by five weeks of research.
+During the program, you will work under the guidance of scientists and researchers on individual projects.
+You will experience the entire research cycle, from familiarizing yourself with current scientific literature to designing a research plan, conducting the research, and presenting findings through written reports and presentations.
+An evening lecture series features leading figures in mathematics, including Nobel laureates and entrepreneurs.
+At the program's conclusion, a panel of scientists selects outstanding research papers and presentations for special recognition.

 Location: Massachusetts Institute of Technology, Cambridge, MA